 A few investors will only need those three story elements, plus the founders’ reputation.
 Some investors won’t even need to see a pitch deck.

 But most need not only a concept but also a demo of a working prototype along with “traction,” which is startup lingo for sales to early adopters.
 Fortunately, these days developers can build an MVP—a minimum viable product—in a remarkably short period, especially if it’s a mobile or web application.
-And since about 2006, when Amazon Web Services introduced cloud computing, the costs of the infrastructure needed to host and scale these products has plummeted.
+And since about 2006, when Amazon Web Services introduced cloud computing, the costs of the infrastructure needed to host and scale these products have plummeted.

 Those essentials might be necessary, but they’re not sufficient, claims Ralston.
 He cautions that investors will also need to see a close fit between the product and the market, as well as growing traction.
 Once they meet those tests, founders will be ready to start raising capital as soon as they are certain they have identified the customers, understand the market opportunity, and delivered an MVP that meets customer needs.
 Because founders need to impress investors, Ralston suggests that, ideally, a brisk adoption rate of 10 percent per week indicates sufficiently rapid adoption.

 The current “seed fund boom” has resulted in many investors.
 Generally, angel investors are wealthy amateurs who invest their own seed money in startups, often at a fast pace, on their terms, and for emotional reasons.